ndf-zz/syncbox/syncbox-edit/README.md

    - note (int): MIDI note or controller

 Note: Divisor is halved before sending to syncbox, so odd values will be effectively truncated to even.
+See "example_configuration.json" for default output configuration values.

-### MIDI Cable Filter Flags
+### Cable Filter Flags

+MIDI and USB inputs to syncbox may be independently filtered by specifying a bitmask of event types in the general configuration.

+Use any combination of the following values:

    - "default": 0x8b2c (common, note, controller, realtime)
    - "system common": 0x2c (includes 1, 2 and 3 byte common)
-   - "misc function": 0x1
+   - "misc function": 0x1 [*]
-   - "cable events": 0x2
+   - "cable events": 0x2 [*]
    - "2 byte system common": 0x4
    - "3 byte system common": 0x8
-   - "sysex start": 0x10
+   - "sysex start": 0x10 [*]
    - "1 byte system common": 0x20
-   - "sysex ends with 2 bytes": 0x40
+   - "sysex ends with 2 bytes": 0x40 [*]
-   - "sysex ends with 3 bytes": 0x80
+   - "sysex ends with 3 bytes": 0x80 [*]
    - "note off": 0x100
    - "note on": 0x200
    - "poly pressure": 0x400